There’s no doubt that many business owners are dealing with smaller budgets this year and it’s more important than ever that no money goes to waste.

 [((number of leads x lead-to-customer rate x average sales price) - cost) ÷ cost] x 100.

 Search engine optimization (SEO) is the process of optimizing your website so that search engines will recognize it as authoritative and relevant to users.
-SEO consists of on-page and off-page SEO, which include optimizing elements such as page titles, headers, and meta descriptions, writing guest blogs, and link earning.
+SEO consists of on-page and off-page SEO, which includes optimizing elements such as page titles, headers, and meta descriptions, writing guest blogs, and link earning.

 The most important thing to remember about SEO is that it’s an ongoing effort, so you must continuously take the time to optimize your site.